berlinplan/berlinplan.github.io/readme.md

 In a 2013 Gallup Iran poll, respondents were asked about their views on sanctions against Iran.
 46% of those surveyed held the U.S. responsible, while 13% held the Iranian government responsible and 12% held the UN and EU responsible.
 16% of respondents did not know who was responsible.(165)

 #### Why psychopathic leaders would never utiliz an atom bombs?

-Despite common misconceptions, psychopaths are fully cognizant of the consequences of their actions; they are not insane.(195)
+> Despite common misconceptions, psychopaths are fully cognizant of the consequences of their actions; they are not insane.(195)

-In 2013, Iran's religious leader Khamenei prohibited the development and deployment of nuclear weapons under Islamic law by issuing an irrevocable Fatwa, Following this, Mahmoud Ahmadinejad, who strongly supported Iran's nuclear program, has been disqualified from all Iranian elections since then.
+> In 2013, Iran's religious leader Khamenei prohibited the development and deployment of nuclear weapons under Islamic law by issuing an irrevocable Fatwa, Following this, Mahmoud Ahmadinejad, who strongly supported Iran's nuclear program, has been disqualified from all Iranian elections since then.
 (154,162,163,164,178)

-#### would a current supreme leader favor the production and use of nuclear weapons or an equaly managed terrorist group in marginalized societies outside of a psychopathic regime?
+#### Do supreme leaders endorse the utilization of nuclear weapons or a well-organized group in marginalized societies outside of a psychopathic regime?

-#### can a Terrorist in near Future pruduce Weapons of Mass Destruction?
+#### Can a small group potentially manufacture weapons of mass destruction in the near future?
 (216)

-Experts warn that new technology Like 3-D Printing makes it easier to covertly produce WMDs?
+> Experts warn that new technology Like 3-D Printing makes it easier to covertly produce WMDs?

 ### could inequality be the Motivation of making an Atomb bomb?

-Approximately 80% of those surveyed expressed support for defense based on the possession of others, according to poll results.(163)
+> Approximately 80% of those surveyed expressed support for defense based on the possession of others, according to poll results.(163)

 #### Why a Terrorist See innocent people living in a psychopathical System as enemy?